IBM-Cloud/gp-ucd-plugin/README.md

 ## What is this?

 IBM [Globalization Pipeline](https://www.ng.bluemix.net/docs/#services/GlobalizationPipeline/index.html#globalization) is an IBM Bluemix service that provides rapid machine translation for application developers.
 The IBM Globalization Pipeline plug-in for UrbanCode Deploy integrates this service as an UrbanCode Deploy component that provides machine translation within your existing build and deploy process.
 Using your English resource files as input, the service provides real-time machine translation for the following languages: Simplified Chinese, Traditional Chinese, French, German, Italian, Japanese, Korean, Portuguese, Spanish, and Arabic.
-The machine translation output can be leveraged by invoking the [RESTful API](https://gp-beta-rest.ng.bluemix.net/translate/swagger/index.html) or downloading the translations.
+The machine translation output can be leveraged by invoking the [RESTful API](https://gp-rest.ng.bluemix.net/translate/swagger/index.html) or downloading the translations.

 See also the [UrbanCode plugin page](https://developer.ibm.com/urbancode/plugin/ibm-globalization-pipeline/) for this plugin.

-## Download

-Binary downloads are available here: [releases](https://github.com/IBM-Bluemix/gp-ucd-plugin/releases)
+##Getting started

+To get started, you should familiarize yourself with the service itself.
+A good place to begin is by reading the [Quick Start Guide](https://github.com/IBM-Bluemix/gp-common#quick-start-guide) and the official [Getting Started with IBM Globalization ](https://www.ng.bluemix.net/docs/services/GlobalizationPipeline/index.html) documentation.

+The documentation explains how to find the service on Bluemix, create a new service instance, create a new bundle, and access the translated messages.

 ## Installation

-See [Installing plug-ins in UrbanCode Deploy](https://developer.ibm.com/urbancode/docs/installing-plugins-ucd/) and follow the steps for installing an automation plug-in.
+Binary downloads are available here: [releases](https://github.com/IBM-Bluemix/gp-ucd-plugin/releases) See [Installing plug-ins in UrbanCode Deploy](https://developer.ibm.com/urbancode/docs/installing-plugins-ucd/) and follow the steps for installing an automation plug-in.

-## Usage

 The IBM Globalization Pipeline plug-in for UrbanCode Deploy contains two processes that need to be configured.